 So does this attention from WHO mean heat not burn is doomed before it even has a chance to get off the ground?
 No, not really.
 Look at what’s happening with e-cigarettes.
 Yes, the USA and EU have introduced tough new laws – but they haven’t actually banned them, and that’s what the WHO was demanding as recently as last year.
 There’s now so much evidence they’re safer than cigarettes that even the WHO can’t justify a ban.

 It’s almost certain that the same will happen with HnB.
 Not much research has been done yet, but when the evidence starts coming in it’s likely to show that these products are much safer than conventional smoking.
 The FCTC crew will huff and puff, but governments aren’t likely to ban the products.
 They’ll get health warnings, and possibly plain packs, but they aren’t going to be banned except in a few totalitarian states.

 Hints of positivity

 Sadly it’s a fact of life in today’s world that, whenever something new and enjoyable appears, a lot of people will instinctively want to ban it.
 Sometimes they succeed, worse luck.
 More often they manage to cause some problems, but the new technology goes on to eventually become widely accepted.
 Remember how mobile phones would cause sterility and brain cancer?
 Now everybody has one.
 Heat not burn will be opposed by people like the WHO, but the chances are it’s not going to go away.
-Technology has caught up to the point where it really works, and it’s just going to keep getting better.
+Technology has caught up to the point where it really works as proven by the fantastic iQOS device, and it’s just going to keep getting better.